-• The new research data resulting from the project should be treated permissible according to the FAIR1 principles, and deposited and shared, according to the national/regional rules of the countries involved.
-It is strongly advised to make data accessible through RD-Connect and through Elixir - compiling a list of resources for the deposition of experimental, biomolecular data).
-To make research data findable, accessible, interoperable and re-usable (FAIR), a data management strategy for the proposed full project is mandatory in the full proposal stage.
-Some countries involved in EJP RD JTC 2022 will also ask for a data management plan (DMP) at national level at the stage of full proposal or after granting of the project.
+The new research data resulting from the project should be treated permissible • according to the Findable, Accessible, Interoperable, Reusable for humans and machines conforming to FAIR principles (for more information, see The FAIR Guiding Principles), and deposited and shared, according to the national/regional rules of the countries involved.
+It is strongly advised to make data accessible through RD-Connect or Elixir.
+It is strongly advised to make use of IRDiRC recognized resources and European and global resources for making data, tools, workflows, data models, (e.g. see the EJP RD resource map, and the ELIXIR Research Data Management Toolkit).
+To make research data FAIR, a data management strategy for the proposed full project is mandatory in the full proposal stage.
+It should contain a timeline, budget, and designated consortium partners to comprise a FAIR data steward team.
+If FAIR expertise is not present in the project consortium, then a FAIR partner can be added later, possibly identified via the EJP RD helpdesk.
+The FAIR expert group guides the FAIR publication process, including alignment with the EJP RD Virtual Platform specifications, and helps identify goals for exploiting FAIR data.
+Research including Indigenous people should also adhere to the CARE (Collective benefits, Authority to control, Responsibility, Ethics) Principles for Indigenous Date Governance.
+Some countries involved in EJP RD JTC 2023 will also ask for a data management plan (DMP) at national level at the stage of the full proposal or after granting of the project;